 The Rose Reading Room in the Schwarzman Building

 Many people going to the Schwarzman Building of the NYPL for its specialized collections forget that the majestic and historic Rose Reading Room contains enormously useful reference material relevant to genealogy and family history.
 The forty thousand plus reference collections are on open shelves and can be browsed and include standard reference works useful to genealogists and also dictionaries, encyclopedias, biographies, and indexes.
 This facility has self-service photocopiers, a copy and scanning service, internet access, and several dozen desktop computers.
+(N.B.
+The Rose Reading Room is closed for renovation until 2017.)

 Microforms Reading Room